The Art and Science of Managing the New Melanoma Landscape

-The University of Texas MD Anderson Cancer Center designates this live activity for a maximum of 10.25 AMA PRA Category 1 Credits™.
+The University of Texas MD Anderson Cancer Center designates this internet enduring material for a maximum of 5.25 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 In order to receive MOC points, you must pass the post-test with a score of 70% or higher.